ds-modules/ecc-statistics/anova/README.md

-# ECC-Statistics: ANOVA and Non-Parametric Tests Module
+# ECC-Statistics: ANOVA Module

-Repository for ANOVA and Non-Parametric Tests Module for El Camino College
+Repository for the ANOVA Module for El Camino College